uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-include-column-headers.md

 Option A is correct.

-This is self explanatory but it's going to bug me if I don't explain it.
+This answer is somewhat self-explanatory.
+If your CSV file includes a set of headers, make sure you click the _Has Headers_ option, otherwise the header info might get processed as data during the automation.

-Yes, Has Headers is the actual check box you would need to select to include th column names.
+_Has Headers_ is the check box you would select in the properties panel, or sometimes on the activity itself, to inform UiPath Studio about the headers.

-Delimiter is what you tell the activity how the CSV is separated.
-Normally defaulted to Comma.
+A _delimiter_ is the term used to refer to a character that separates columns or rows.
+CSVs are 'comma separated files', although a delimiter can be any valid character.
+The use of a tab as a delimiter is very common.

+_IncludeColumnName_ sounds correct, but it's not correct.
+That's just a made up option.
+It doesn't exist in UiPath Studio.

-IncludeColumnName sounds correct and should be used.
-This would be amazing if it weren't for one detail....it doesn't exist PreserveFormat keeps all the fonts and formatting in the CSV.
+The _PreserveFormat_ property instructs UiPath Studio to keep all the fonts and formatting in the CSV unchanged.

 <div class="row">